aws/aws-fpga/sdk/management/fpga_image_tools/README.md

 # Amazon FPGA Image (AFI) Management Tools

-AWS provides the following set of command-line tools for Amazon FPGA Image (AFI) managment while running on an FPGA-enabled EC2 instance (e.g., F1). **The tools currently support Linux Instances only.**
+AWS provides the following set of command-line tools for Amazon FPGA Image (AFI) management while running on an FPGA-enabled EC2 instance (e.g., F1). **The tools currently support Linux Instances only.**

 * **`fpga-describe-local-image-slots`**
    * Returns the FPGA image slot numbers and device mappings to use for the `fpga-load-local-image`, `fpga-clear-local-image`, and `fpga-describe-local-image` commands.